Franz Mehring

 Franz Erdmann Mehring (27 February 1846 – 28 January 1919) was a German communist historian, literary and art critic, philosopher, and revolutionary socialist politician who was a senior member of the Spartacus League during the German Revolution of 1918–1919.
+He authored Karl Marx: The Story of His Life (1918), which was long considered the classical biography of Marx.

 Biography

 Early years

 Mehring was born 27 February 1846 in Schlawe, Pomerania, the son of a retired military officer and senior tax official.
 He studied classical philology at the University of Leipzig and received his doctorate in 1882 with the dissertation: "The German social democracy, their history and their teaching".